fsepteixeira/FoolHD/FoolHD/Readme.md

 optional arguments:
   -h, --help            show this help message and exit -task {untargeted,targeted,bim,fgsm}
-                        Which task to run. (e.g. untargeted, tageted, bim, fgsm)
-  -load_model           Whether to load pre-trained model.
+                        Which task to run. (e.g. untargeted, tageted) -load_model           Whether to load pre-trained model.
   -configuration CONFIGURATION
                         Configuration file - This file needs to be modified in order to accomodate for data path changes.